justinwilliamsrva/Spirited-Scenery/README.md

 ### Client: University of Richmond Full Stack BootCamp Project
 ### About
 <p>Explore your city's culture confidently with the Spirited Scenery App!
-If you're an art sophisticate, a critic, a bar crawler or all of the above; we've got you covered!
-Use our app to easily find local art pieces after lubricating yourself at nearby watering holes!
-Debate the intricacies and hidden meanings of the closest exhibit over a frothy cold beverage!
-In addition, the app considers your local weather conditions and offers advice on how to whether the user should venture on foot or wear a coat on their travels.</p>
+Use our app to easily find local art pieces and breweries!
+In addition, the app considers your local weather conditions and offers advice on how to whether you should venture on foot or wear a coat on your travels.
+If you're an art sophisticate, critic, a bar crawler or all of the above, we've got you covered!.</p>